Finland in World War II: Winter War

+First offensive November 1939

-The Winter War was fought in three stages: the initial Soviet advance, a short lull, and then a renewed Soviet offensive.
+The Winter War was fought in two Soviet offensives, divided by a short lull.
 The war was fought mainly in three areas.
 The Karelian Isthmus and the area of Lake Ladoga were the primary focus of the Soviet war effort.
 A two-pronged attack was launched in this region, with one pincer engaging Finnish forces on the Isthmus while the other went around Lake Ladoga in an attempt at encircling the defenders.
 This force was then to advance to and capture the city of Viipuri.
 The second front was in central Karelia, where Soviet forces were to advance to the city of Oulu, cutting the country in half.
 Finally, a drive from the north was intended to capture the Petsamo region.

+The first attack, on 30 November 1939, was an aerial bombardment of the city of Helsinki, with subsidiary attacks all along the Finnish-Soviet border.
+This had the effect of instantly unifying the once deeply-divided Finnish people in defense of their homes and country, without any referendums needing to be carried out.

-By late December the Soviets had become bogged down, with the two main fronts at a standstill as the Finns counterattacked with greater strength than anticipated.
+By late December, the Soviets had become bogged down, with the two main fronts at a standstill as the Finns counterattacked with greater strength than anticipated.
 With the failure of two of its three offensives by the end of December, Soviet headquarters ordered a cessation of operations.
 By 27 December, it was observed that the Soviets were digging in on the Karelian Isthmus.
 In the north, the Finns had been pushed back to Nautsi, but with reinforcements, had been able to take the higher ground and halt the Soviet advance south of Petsamo.
 During this period the Finns harassed supply columns and carried out raids against fortified Soviet positions.

 A lull followed in January 1940, as the Soviet army reassessed its strategy, and rearmed and resupplied.
-On 29 January, Molotov put an end to the puppet Terijoki Government and recognized the Ryti–Tanner government as the legal government of Finland, informing it that the USSR was willing to negotiate peace.
+On 29 January, Molotov put an end to the puppet Terijoki Government and recognized the Ryti government as the legal government of Finland, informing it that the USSR was willing to negotiate peace.